Anik032/Pizza-Sales-Analysis_SQL/README.md

 **Questions Answered** <br>
 Basic:
-* Retrieve the total number of orders placed.
+* Retrieve the total number of orders placed.<br>
-* Calculate the total revenue generated from pizza sales.
+* Calculate the total revenue generated from pizza sales.<br>
-* Identify the highest-priced pizza.
+* Identify the highest-priced pizza.<br>
-* Identify the most common pizza size ordered.
+* Identify the most common pizza size ordered.<br>
 * List the top 5 most ordered pizza types along with their quantities.
 <br>
 Intermediate:
-* Join the necessary tables to find the total quantity of each pizza category ordered.
+* Join the necessary tables to find the total quantity of each pizza category ordered.<br>
-* Determine the distribution of orders by hour of the day.
+* Determine the distribution of orders by hour of the day.<br>
-* Join relevant tables to find the category-wise distribution of pizzas.
+* Join relevant tables to find the category-wise distribution of pizzas.<br>
-* Group the orders by date and calculate the average number of pizzas ordered per day.
+* Group the orders by date and calculate the average number of pizzas ordered per day.<br>
-* Determine the top 3 most ordered pizza types based on revenue.
+* Determine the top 3 most ordered pizza types based on revenue.<br>
 <br>
 Advanced:
-* Calculate the percentage contribution of each pizza category to total revenue.
+* Calculate the percentage contribution of each pizza category to total revenue.<br>
-* Analyze the cumulative revenue generated over time.
+* Analyze the cumulative revenue generated over time.<br>
-* Determine the top 3 most ordered pizza types based on revenue for each pizza category.
+* Determine the top 3 most ordered pizza types based on revenue for each pizza category.<br>

 **How to Use** <br>
 Clone the Repository: